Music 306 - Introduction to Jazz » Spring 2022 » CH 01-06 Review Quiz

 Which aspect of Buddy Bolden’s playing did contemporary observers note most often?

-B. his ability to play two trumpets at once
+A. his ability to play two trumpets at once

 C. his variations on march themes

-D. the understatement of his playing
+D. the loudness of his playing

-E. the fast passages in his playing
+E. the understatement of his playing

 Question #30